daizutabi/mkapi/README.md

 (If you have no `plugins` entry in your config file yet, you'll likely also want to add the `search` plugin.
 MkDocs enables it by default if there is no `plugins` entry set.)

-Then, in your markdown file, write a link to an package, module, or other object, just like normal Markdown:
+Then, in your markdown file, write a link to an package, module, or other object, just like image embedding:

 ```markdown
 ![mkapi](<something>)